 Why is CML a rare disease?

-Chronic myelogenous leukemia (CML) accounts of about 20% of all leukemias affecting adults.
-It typically affects middle-aged individuals and rarely adolescents or children.
 According to Orphanet, the portal for rare diseases and orphan drugs, the CML epidemiology signifies an annual incidence estimated at between 1 and 1.5 cases per 100,000 and its prevalence at around 1 in 17,000.

 Rare Disease Day is celebrated on the last day of February each year.
 The main goal of this global action is to raise awareness amongst the general public and decision-makers about rare diseases and their impact on patients’ lives.

-The CML Advocates Network supports the international Rare Disease Day coordinated by Eurordis, organisations of which we are members since 2014, and encourage all our members to participate and be involved in this global campaign.
-You can find all information and resources to be part of the Rare Disease Day at rarediseaseday.org
+The CML Advocates Network supports the international Rare Disease Day coordinated by Eurordis, organisation of which we are members since 2014, and encourage all our members to participate and be involved in this global campaign.
+You can find all the information and resources to be part of the Rare Disease Day at rarediseaseday.org